frothkoetter/cdw/README.md

 |1282395553745806941 |	2026-03-05 19:05:15.600 UTC |	delete |	deleted-data-files |	7 |
 |1282395553745806941 |	2026-03-05 19:05:15.600 UTC	| delete	 | deleted-records |	5683047 |

-Behavior: Partition Drop (Metadata-only).

 What happened: This was a "massive" cleanup.
 Because your table is partitioned by year, Trino realized it didn't need to write any delete files or rewrite any data.
 It simply unlinked the files belonging to that year.

-The tell-tale metric: deleted-data-files: 7 and deleted-records: 5,683,047.

 Actual Removal: Unlike the first query, the total-records dropped significantly from ~86M down to ~80.6M.

 Performance: This is the fastest type of delete in the big data world.
 It’s nearly instantaneous because it only updates the metadata manifest to say "ignore these 7 files."

 The deleted rows are marked into files and keeps the rows in the original data file or in other words the delete rows are not removed from the data files.
-Let's see how many physical files we have:

 What is most interesting here is that you have captured two completely different physical behaviors in Iceberg, triggered by how much data you were deleting.
 Trino automatically switched between Merge-on-Read (using Delete Files) and Metadata-only Deletion (dropping whole partitions).

+### Optimize

+The OPTIMIZE procedure performs a compaction by rewriting fragmented data and "baking" any existing delete files into new, clean Parquet files.
+This transition from Merge-on-Read to a flat data structure eliminates the runtime overhead of masking rows, significantly accelerating future query performance.

+Once completed, the $snapshots table will record a replace operation, indicating that the old, inefficient data and delete files have been replaced by these newly consolidated versions.

 ```sql
 /*